 Causeway Link CW2 is a cross-border service operated by Malaysian bus operator Handal Indah (Causeway Link), plying between Queen Street Bus Terminal and Larkin Bus Terminal in Johor Bahru, Malaysia.
 Crossing the border via the Causeway, the popular route shares similar terminating points with the local Service 170 and the Singapore-Johore Express, incorporating a long express sector between Queen Street and Woodlands CIQ Complex.

-Due to the Malaysia Movement Control Order, Causeway Link Cross-Border Bus Services will be suspended from 18 March 2020 to 14 April 2020.
+Due to the Malaysia Movement Control Order (MCO), Causeway Link Cross-Border Bus Services will be suspended for the duration of the MCO period, starting 18 March 2020.

 |Route||Larkin Bus Terminal ↔ Queen Street Bus Terminal|

 |Passes Through||JB CIQ, Jalan Tun Abdul Razak, Woodlands CIQ,|